MENU

 30 kW B85Hx70 20 kPa

-The design pressure of the exchanger can be obtained from the graph provided in its product sheet.
-The design pressures of common exchangers are approximately as follows:
+The design pressure of a heat exchanger can be determined from the graph included in its product sheet.
+Typical design pressures for commonly used exchangers are approximately:

 Pressure-temperature charts

-Pressure-temperature charts of individual refrigerants are commonly available on the Internet.
-For clarity, the pressures bar(g) for refrigerants are summarized in the table (source A-GAS):
+Pressure-temperature charts for individual refrigerants are widely available online.
+For reference, a summary of refrigerant pressures in bar(g) is provided in the table below (source: A-GAS):

 R22 bar(g)R22 psig